 A favicon, or browser icon, is a small image that displays next to the page title in a browser tab.
 Adding a favicon to your site makes your site recognizable in a browser full of tabs and is also used by some browsers for bookmarks.

-Upload a .ico or .png file to your File Storage.
-You can use the guide here to upload your favicon file to the File Storage section.
+Upload a .ico or .png file to your file storage.

 Click the Website Management link in the upper left corner of your screen.
 Under Structure, click the Website Settings.